Characterizations of complete stabilizability: Introduction

 \subsection{Control system and notation}

-There are several kinds of important stabilization in infinite-dimensional settings, such as the complete stabilization, the exponential stabilization, the polynomial stabilization, the logarithm stabilization and so on.
-This paper studies the complete stabilization for the control system $[A,B]$, i.e.,
+In the literature on infinite-dimensional linear systems, several concepts of stabilization appear, such as complete stabilization, exponential stabilization, strong stabilization, polynomial stabilization, and logarithmic stabilization.
+This paper mainly studies the complete stabilization for the control system $[A,B]$, i.e.,